How Long Can You Go Without Showering?

 1. Immune system

-If you have a fragile immune system such as that of an elderly person, newborn or one suffering from cancer, you’ll need a shower daily or even twice a day.
-This is because the poor immunity can’t protect your skin from the entry of germs and damage.
-The skin in such situations can easily dry up and get cracked due to a lack of protective bacteria and low production of sebum.
+If you have a fragile immune system such as that of an elderly person, newborn, or one suffering from cancer, you’ll need a shower daily or even twice a day.
+This is because poor immunity can’t protect your skin from the entry of germs and damage.
+The skin in such situations can easily dry up and get cracked due to a lack of protective bacteria and low sebum production.

 2. Diet